University of Virginia: Statistics

 Biography

-Robert Francis Kennedy, also known by his initials RFK and by the nickname Bobby, was an American politician and lawyer.
-He served as the 64th United States attorney general from January 1961 to September 1964, and as a U.S. senator from New York from January 1965 until his assassination in June 1968, when he was a leading Democratic presidential candidate.
-Like his brothers John F. Kennedy and Ted Kennedy, he was a prominent member of the Democratic Party and is viewed by some historians as an icon of modern American liberalism.
+Robert Francis Kennedy, also known by his initials RFK, was an American politician and lawyer.
+A member of the Democratic Party, Kennedy served as the 64th United States attorney general from 1961 to 1964, and as a U.S. senator from New York from 1965 until his assassination in 1968.
+Like his brothers John F. Kennedy and Ted Kennedy, he is considered an icon of modern American liberalism.

 Woodrow Wilson